Ben Roethlisberger Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 - Against the Browns last week, Roethlisberger went 22-for-34 (64.7%) for 266 yards with one touchdown pass.

-- In his last three outings, Roethlisberger has thrown for 748 yards (249.3 per game) while completing 66 of 99 passes (66.7%), with four touchdowns and zero interceptions.
+- Roethlisberger has thrown for 748 yards (249.3 ypg), completing 66.7% of his passes and collecting four touchdown passes and zero interceptions over his last three games.

 Roethlisberger's Pittsburgh Teammates